-How did I ‘fix’ this issue?
+How to avoid this issue?

-I decided to deactivate the regular Teams app and try the online version of Teams in my Edge (chromium) browser on teams.office.com.
+Like most other blogs suggest, I decided to deactivate the regular Teams app and try the online version of Teams in my Edge (chromium) browser on teams.office.com.
 And I must say, so far I’m impressed.

 - My idle state is now 0%